kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 $ vim deployment.yaml
 ```

-Often, you want to automatically mutate and/or validate resources in a package.
+### Automating One-time Edits with Functions

-`kpt fn` commands enable you to execute programs called _kpt functions_.
-For
+The `kpt fn`set of commands enable you to execute programs called _kpt functions_.
+These
+programs are packaged as Docker containers and take in YAML files, modify or validate them, and then
+output YAML.

-instance, you can automatically search and replace all the occurrences of `app`
+For instance, you can use a function (`gcr.io/kpt-fn/search-replace:v0.1`)to search and replace all
-name on resources in the package using path expressions:
+the occurrences of the `app` key in the `spec` section of the YAML document (`spec.**.app`) and
+set the value to `my-nginx`.

+You can use the `kpt fn eval` command to run this mutation on your local files a single time.

 ```shell
 $ kpt fn eval --image gcr.io/kpt-fn/search-replace:v0.1 -- by-path='spec.**.app' put-value=my-nginx